Azeirah/brainstorm/README.md

 Goal
 ---

-A solid note-taking application which can be used for several different tasks:
+Building a solid note-taking application which can be used for several different tasks:

 1. Note taking
 2. Planning
 3. Cheat sheets
 4. Free-writing
-5. Microblogging

 Honestly, I use this to dump my thoughts, write little notes about what happened today, sketch out how I'm going to tackle my next little project,collect quotes, save snippets of code, write down homework exercises and scribble down notes during class, share links with friends as well as let friends share links with me, write meaningless little stories, and type to the rhythm of my favorite songs.